89luca89/distrobox/docs/usage/distrobox-init.md

 Note that this HAS to run from inside a distrobox, will not work if you run it from your host.

-**This is not intended to be used manually, but instead used by distrobox-create to set up the container's entrypoint.**
+**This is not intended to be used manually, but instead used by `distrobox create` to set up the container's entrypoint.**

 distrobox-init will take care of installing missing dependencies (eg. sudo), set